 I did not expect to be writing about the signs of Reactive Attachment Disorder because it is hard for me to talk about.
 RAD is the one diagnosis that I probably struggle with the most, both because it is the most challenging and because it is one that I never imagined we would be living through.

 In the adoption world, Reactive Attachment Disorder or RAD is the worst case scenario.
-It is the diagnosis you are warned about but the one that you think could never happen to your family.
+It is the mental health diagnosis that you are warned about, but the one that you think could never happen to your family.
 Like many disorders, there is a spectrum with some children being more severely affected than others.

 I remember watching a documentary in a College Psychology class about RAD and the girl in it having no conscience and trying repeatedly to murder her adoptive parents.
 RAD is the stuff nightmares are made of.
 It is considered to be the most severe form of childhood mental illness.

 In our years as foster parents, we did take care of a few children who had been diagnosed with RAD, but it is different to know that you are the foster parent, a temporary home for that child, that you can take care of them and meet their needs but at the end of the day, if an emergency arises or if it becomes too much for you to handle, there is a social worker you can call who can step in.